Text Style Transfer: A Review and Experimental Evaluation: A Taxonomy of Text Style Transfer Methods

-We broadly classify the existing TST studies into two categories based on the types of data settings used for model training.
+We generally classify existing TST studies into three categories based on the data settings used for model training.

-\begin{itemize} \item \textbf{Parallel Data.} In this data setting, the TST models are trained with known pairs of text with different styles.
-Commonly, NMT methods such as {\em sequence-to-sequence} (Seq2Seq) models \cite{xu2012paraphrasing,cho2014learning,sutskever2014sequence,bahdanau2014neural} are applied to transfer the style of text.
+\begin{itemize} \item \textbf{Parallel Supervised.} In this data setting, the TST models are trained with known pairs of text with different styles.
+Commonly, NMT methods such as {\em sequence-to-sequence} (Seq2Seq) models \cite{xu2012paraphrasing,cho2014learning,sutskever2014sequence,DBLP:journals/corr/BahdanauCB14} are applied to transfer the style of text.
 For example, Jhamtani et al. \cite{jhamtani2017shakespearizing} trained a Seq2Seq model with a pointer network on a parallel corpus and applied the model to translate modern English phrases to Shakespearean English.
-Details of the techniques applied on parallel datasets will be discussed in Section \ref{sec:tax-parallel} \item \textbf{Non-Parallel Data.} TST models in the non-parallel data setting aim to transfer the style of text without any knowledge of matching text pairs in different styles.
-Most of the existing TST studies fall into this category as parallel datasets are scarce in many real-world TST applications. \end{itemize}
+Details of the techniques applied on parallel datasets will be discussed in Section \ref{sec:tax-parallel} \item \textbf{Non-Parallel Supervised.} TST models in the non-parallel supervised setting aim to transfer the style of text without any knowledge of matching text pairs in different styles.
+Most of the existing TST studies fall into this category due to the scarcity of parallel datasets in real-world TST applications. \item \textbf{Purely Unsupervised.} In both parallel and non-parallel supervised data settings, the style labels are available to enable supervised training of the TST models.
+A more challenging setting is purely unsupervised where only an unlabeled text corpus is available, and the TST models need to be trained in an unsupervised fashion to perform text style transfer without any knowledge of style labels. \end{itemize}